npmkael/webdex/README.md

 # WebDex

 WebDex is a Pokédex web application built with React and TypeScript.
 It allows users to browse Pokémon, view detailed stats, and build their own teams.
-The app integrates with the OpenAI API to evaluate team compositions and provide feedback.

 ## Features